DarkenCreature/Titan.RenderProcessor/README.md

 # Usage

-It is recommended to use vanilla webcomponents for rendering with Titan RenderProcessor.
-But you can also use any html element for rendering.

-## Basic: Integrate Titan RenderingProcessor

 For integrating Titan RenderProcessor in your project, you only have to implement the .js script of the RenderProcessor.
 For this example we do so by loading the script in the header of our html page:

 ``` html